Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Plant singly as a specimen plant or in a group for a lush tropical look.

-A friend gave me a single 3-foot-tall shoot one spring.
-The scraggly shoot sent up a beautiful green leaf that slowly unfurled until I had myself a 6-foot-tall banana plant.
+A friend gave me a single three-foot-tall shoot one spring.
+The scraggly shoot sent up a beautiful green leaf that slowly unfurled until I had myself a six-foot-tall banana plant.
 That original plant sent up more shoots until I was able to pass along the love, giving new baby plants to several friends.

 How to Overwinter a Banana Plant

 If you live in the South, you can plant a banana plant and forget about it.
-But in areas with cool winters, regions where the temperature drops below 50 degrees Fahrenheit at night, it will not live through the winter.
+But in areas with cool winters, regions where the temperature drops below 50º F at night, it will not live through the winter.

 You would need a pretty big room to overwinter the plant shown above.
 So here is what you can do: